Marino Auriti: 2013 Venice Biennale: The Encyclopedic Palace

 In 2013, Massimiliano Gioni featured the Encyclopedia Palace as the 2013 Venice Biennale's centerpiece.
 For Gioni, Auriti's architectural plans encapsulated "the impossible desire to see and know everything."

 Gioni later commented: "Auriti's plan was never carried out, of course, but the dream of universal, all-embracing knowledge crops up throughout history, as one that eccentrics like Auriti share with many other artists, writers, scientists, and prophets who have tried—often in vain—to fashion an image of the world that will capture its infinite variety and richness.
 Today, as we grapple with a constant flood of information, such attempts to structure knowledge into all-inclusive systems seem even more necessary and even more desperate."

 With Auriti's utopian plans as its thematic framework, the 2013 Biennale brought together professional and self-taught artists from around the world.
-Through his magnum opus, Auriti had finally reached the international stage he long sought.
+Through his self-described "magnum opus," Auriti had reached the international stage.